apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 ```
 ![]({{site.baseurl}}/img/ResHistlm0.png)

 Additionally, this histogram shows that the mean of the residuals is clearly at 0 but the data might be skewed.
-I tested for this and found that the distribution was approximately symmetric.
+I checked the summary and tested for this and found that the distribution was approximately symmetric.

 ```
+summary(lm6$residuals)
+   Min.
+1st Qu.
+Median  Mean   3rd Qu.
+Max.
+-5.6864 -3.0392  0.3089  0.0000  2.1389  6.9580

 skewness(lm$residuals)
 > 0.1321866
 ```